navinesh/item-catalog/README.md

 Instant items search function using jQuery AJAX and JSON

 ##Required Libraries and Dependencies
-* Vagrant and VirtualBox - For installing the Vagrant VM https://www.udacity.com/wiki/ud197/install-vagrant
+* Vagrant and VirtualBox - For installing the Vagrant VM, including all the packages https://www.udacity.com/wiki/ud197/install-vagrant

+* Python 2.7
+* Flask microframework 0.9
+* PostgreSQL 9.3.10
+* SQLAlchemy

 **What's included**